bladerun16/MLDM_Unibo_public/README.md

 ###### Contains

- - presentations used in class
  - lab activities
- - reading materials
+ - lab solutions

 ###### Structure

-- DataMining
-  -  Class slides
-  -  Support materials
-- MachineLearning
-  - Class - slides presented in class
-  - Lab - notebooks and data used for the lab activities
-  - Support materials

-The materials will be added and updated weekly according to the lectures scheduled
+The materials will be added and updated weekly according to scheduled labs, the solutions will be published six days after the lab.

+The material on this repository reflects class activities during the last academic year.
+The material is not autonomous at all, and should be used only as a complement to class participation.